Long Island Personal Injury Lawyer

 Filing a personal injury lawsuit is not a simple task.
 Lawsuits can be filed at the courthouse where the case will be heard, but you cannot simply walk into any courthouse and file a lawsuit.
 Where you file your case depends on the jurisdiction your case falls under.

 A number of factors about your case can help you determine what court has jurisdiction over your lawsuit.
 A personal injury lawsuit is a civil matter, so a civil court will hear your case.
 There are multiple civil courts in New York with multiple locations across Long Island and Nassau and Suffolk counties.
-Our Long Island personal injury lawyers can help you determine which court should hear your case.
+Our personal injury lawyers can help determine which court should hear your case.

 A personal injury case will likely be filed in either a County Court or the Supreme Court.
 County Courts are unique to the county in which they sit.
 This means that if your personal injury case arose in Nassau County, you would file your case in Nassau County Court.
 Similarly, a Suffolk County case would be filed in Suffolk County Court.
 These courts typically hear cases that are valued at less than $25,000.